Automattic/jetpack/projects/plugins/wpcomsh/README.md

 ```

 To work on wpcomsh, you need a WP.org site and ideally the Jetpack plugin installed and connected to WP.com.

-You will also need to install [Composer](https://getcomposer.org/)
+You will also need to go through [the Monorepo install procedure](https://developer.jetpack.com/docs/jetpack-development/developer-environment/)

-1. Clone the [wpcomsh git repo](https://github.com/Automattic/wpcomsh/) into `wp-content/mu-plugins` of that site.
+1. Build the wpcomsh plugin using [the Monorepo tools](https://developer.jetpack.com/docs/jetpack-development/jetpack-cli/#build).
 2. Then, either copy or symlink the `wp-content/mu-plugins/wpcomsh/wpcomsh-loader.php` file to `wp-content/mu-plugins`.
    It acts as a "loader" for wpcomsh and we need this because plugin folders put into `mu-plugins` are not automatically loaded like plugins in `wp-content/plugins`.
-3. From the project root run `composer install` to install composer based dependencies.

-If you want to add some new code to wpcomsh, create a new git branch, push to it and then create a Pull Request (PR) against the `trunk` branch on [wpcomsh GitHub](https://github.com/Automattic/wpcomsh/).
+If you want to add some new code to wpcomsh, it's as easy as [creating a pull request](https://developer.jetpack.com/docs/jetpack-development/creating-a-pull-request/) to the plugin code.
 Make sure to test thoroughly on a WoA dev blog and send the PR to your team for review.

 When working on wpcomsh, follow the [WP.org coding standards](https://codex.wordpress.org/WordPress_Coding_Standards) and make sure to add enough logging (either by returning `WP_Error` and/or by using `error_log`) where needed.